ancient-drama-SNA/Roman_Comedy-SNA/README.md

 ## Project Overview:

-The major goal of this project is to develop a methodology and framework for modeling "social network relationships" in Roman Comedy (initially, the plays of Plautus, with later work on Terence).
-That is, to devise a visual map of social interactions among characters, using different indices of interaction.
+This project aims to devise a methodology for generating "social network maps" among characters in Ancient Roman Comedy, using different indices of interaction.
 For example: total lines spoken between characters, vs. total time onstage vs. total number of characters in a play; and so on.

 Plautus is an important figure in Latin literature because (among other things), his work is one of the few places where we can see people of different statuses, ethnicities, economic